Cookie preferences

 a.
 General rules

-In Spain, there are no rules limiting the freedom of the parties to negotiate and conclude distribution agreements.
+In Spain, no rules limit the parties' freedom to negotiate and conclude distribution agreements.
 However, the abuse of economic dependence is regulated by Art.
 16.2 of Law 3/1991 on Unfair Competition.
 The scope of application of this rule is general and applies to all types of agreements, in particular, distribution agreements.

 b.
 Link(s) to official publication: